 She and her fellow students each took a stab at the project in professor Jonathan Burton's class about Shakespeare.
 They altered a page from Romeo and Juliet in order to critique the play, change the way people think about it, or draw out ideas that might otherwise go unnoticed in the face of prevailing ideas about the play.

 Not only did the project lead to creative work, it was a reminder that even the most widely accepted ideas can be challenged and reclaimed.

-Brianna Martinez says otherwise.
-She discovered a strong link between Joyce’s A Portrait of the Artist as a Young Man and Fuentes’ The Death of Artemio Cruz.
-Though the Irish and Mexican novels are separated by almost half a century and 5,200 miles, Martinez has uncovered strikingly similar themes in their stories.
+Brianna Martinez said otherwise.
+The English major discovered a strong link between Joyce’s A Portrait of the Artist as a Young Man and Fuentes’ The Death of Artemio Cruz.
+Though the Irish and Mexican novels are separated by almost half a century and 5,200 miles, Brianna uncovered strikingly similar themes in their stories.

 Students also assist their peers through the center as “tech liaisons,” mentoring fellow students in all things digital.
 It’s where Nicole Guzzo, a Whittier Scholars Program major, discovered her passion for the digital world.

 “The skills and knowledge I’ve gained have helped me secure a digital marketing internship at ServiceMax – a place where I potentially might start my marketing career after graduation.” – Nicole Guzzo